stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 Mostly my girlfriend.
 We've been together since late October of 2012.
 I suspect her frequent exclamation usage has influenced me.
 Maybe I'll refactor my code a little to separate out the percentage of text to her that get exclamation points as compared to everybody else.
+I should also note that not every text conversation I have runs through Google Voice.
+While the vast majority do, some friends and family still text me directly on my cell number.

 ### WHAT does it matter?